coredns/corefile-migration/README.md

-# K8s/CoreDNS Corefile Migration Tools
+# CoreDNS Corefile Migration Tools

 This Go library provides a set of functions to help handle migrations of CoreDNS Corefiles to be compatible with new versions of CoreDNS.
-The task of upgrading CoreDNS is the responsibility of a variety of Kubernetes management tools (e.g. kubeadm and others), and the precise behavior may be different for each one.
-This library abstracts some basic helper functions that make this easier to implement.
+Not all plugins are suported by this tool.
+Currently only the kubernetes and related plugins are supported.

 ## Notifications